robmoore-i/Eatcheap/README.md

 Equivilant to 'meal milk and x'

-Example: bowlofcereal cocopops
+Example- bowlofcereal cocopops

-Meaning: meal milk and cocopops
+Meaning- meal milk and cocopops
 ==================================
 sandwich

 Equivilant to 'meal (2 of brownbread) and x'

-Example: sandwich peanutbutter
+Example- sandwich peanutbutter

-Meaning: meal (2 of brownbread) and peanutbutter
+Meaning- meal (2 of brownbread) and peanutbutter
 ==================================
 meal x and (n of y) and z